xbsoftware/enjoyhint/README.md

 * KineticJS v5.1.0 (included into js file)

 #### Installation
-You can install it through `bower` package manager:
+You can install it through `npm` package manager:
 ```
-bower install enjoyhint
+npm install enjoyhint.js
 ```
 Alternative way:
 - Download the latest version of EnjoyHint